Jakub Holuša

 Jakub Holuša ([ˈjakub ˈɦoluʃa], born 20 February 1988) is a former Czech middle-distance runner.
 He represented his country in the men's 800 meters at the 2008 and 2012 Summer Olympics.
 At the 2016 Olympics, he competed in the 1500 meters.
+He particularly excelled in indoor racing, winning a number of medals over 800 and 1500 meters at international championship competitions.

 Running career

 Holuša first took up athletics in the steeplechase discipline.
 He made his international debut at the 2005 World Youth Championships in Athletics, where he finished seventh overall in the boys' 2000-meter steeplechase.
 He gradually switched from training for the steeplechase to focusing on the 800 meters, for which he qualified for the 2008 Summer Olympics.
 After many years of racing as an 800-meter runner, he broke out in the 1500 meters when he ran a sub-3:40 result in the men's 1500 at the World Indoor Championships.
 He subsequently became Europe's 1500-meter indoor champion when he placed first at the 2015 European Indoor Championships.

-In February 2022, he ended his career and became a coach in Dukla Prague athletics club.
+In February 2022, he retired from elite competitive racing and became a coach at the Dukla Prague athletics club.